 Puppy development is really not that far off from the development of humans.
-Like us, our four-legged friends come into the world in a vulnerable state and over the first two years of life they will go through a growing phase, initially experiencing the world around them and learning the skills they'll need to take them through the rest of their lives.
-Not surprisingly, those first years of a puppy's life can be extremely influential and so it's important to understand exactly what happens when.
+Like us, our four-legged friends come into the world in a vulnerable state and go through developmental phases during which they experience the world around them and learn the skills they'll need to take them through the rest of their lives.
+Not surprisingly, those first years of a puppy's life can be extremely influential and so it's important to understand exactly what happens and when.

 Birth to two weeks – during this earliest stage of life a puppy will have fully developed senses of taste and touch, but the other senses will not be as strong.
 Because it is still completely dependent on its mother for all regular needs, she remains the biggest influence in her puppy's life.